SergeoLacruz/inventree-supplier-panel/README.md

 https://192.168.1.40:8123/plugin/suppliercart/digikeytoken/
 ```

-In this example 192.168.1.40:8123 is the local IP address and and port where my
+In this example 192.168.1.40:8123 is the local IP address and port where my
 InvenTree development server runs.
 Place here the appropriate address.
 In Production products section make sure that Product information and MyLists is activated.

 In the View tab of your app you find the Client-ID and the Client-Secret.
 Place those in
 the plugin settings.

-Digikey Supplierparts have to by in your Inventree Database as described already in
+Digikey Supplierparts have to by in your InvenTree Database as described already in
 the Mouser section.

 ### Usage